François Arnaud (actor): Career

-Arnaud started his career in his home country by landing a role in a comedy series called Taxi 0-22 and guest starring in several other Canadian shows.
-He also starred as Antonin Rimbaud in the French-Canadian film I Killed My Mother, directed by Xavier Dolan.
-Arnaud received a VFCC Award for Best Supporting Actor in a Canadian Film for the role, and credits this with getting an agent in Hollywood which helped him audition for bigger parts.
+Arnaud started his career in Quebec by landing a role in French Canadian comedy series Taxi 0-22 in 2008.
+The following year, he starred as Antonin Rimbaud in the Xavier Dolan's award-winning film I Killed My Mother (J'ai tué ma mère), an Oedipal coming-of-age drama that premiered in the Director's Fortnight section of the 2009 Cannes Film Festival.
+Arnaud received a VFCC Award for Best Supporting Actor in a Canadian Film for his work in I Killed My Mother, and credits this with getting him an agent in Hollywood who helped him get auditions for larger roles.

-Arnaud became known for his performance as Cesare Borgia in the Showtime series The Borgias which filmed in Hungary.
+Arnaud became known for his performance as Cesare Borgia in the Showtime series The Borgias.
 He portrayed Oscar in the NBC drama series Blindspot.
-He also starred in Midnight, Texas portraying the role of a troubled psychic, Manfred Bernardo from 2017 to 2018.
-The show filmed in Albuquerque and Arnaud enjoyed exploring the mountains and waterfalls near by during his five months there.
+He also starred in Midnight, Texas portraying the troubled psychic Manfred Bernardo from 2017 to 2018.
+The show filmed in Albuquerque and Arnaud enjoyed exploring the mountains and waterfalls nearby during his five months there.

 In 2016, Arnaud filmed Permission in New York City.
-Later, Arnaud filmed sci-fi thriller Origami, a French-Canadian film that was shot in his home town of Montreal.
-The film was so physically and psychologically exhausting for Arnaud that he could not work for a month so took respite in a cabin in the woods.

-In 2017, Arnaud filmed indie film, She's in Portland with Tommy Dewey that was released in 2020.
+Later, Arnaud filmed sci-fi thriller Origami, a French-Canadian movie that was shot in his home town of Montreal.
+The film was so physically and psychologically exhausting for Arnaud that he could not work for a month afterwards so he retreated to a cabin in the woods.
+In 2017, Arnaud filmed the indie film, She's in Portland with Tommy Dewey, which was released in 2020.

-Arnaud featured in an episode of Emmy and Golden Globe Award winning show, Schitt's Creek as Sebastien Raine, David's ex-boyfriend and photographer.

-In 2019, the film Rapid Eye Movement was released which saw Arnaud playing a radio DJ whose ratings are falling so he plays a stunt by going without sleep to break a world record.
+Arnaud featured in an episode of Schitt's Creek as Sebastien Raine, David's ex-boyfriend and photographer.
+In 2019, the film Rapid Eye Movement was released which saw Arnaud playing a radio DJ.
 Arnaud shot this in Times Square in a glass booth where he interacted with passersby.
-Also in 2019, Arnaud started shooting a psychological thriller called 'Home' about a young couple dealing with raising a newborn.
-He plays opposite Emily Hampshire, whom he met while working on Schitt's Creek, and cast because Emily would only accept her role if Arnaud would be allowed to play her husband.
+Also in 2019, Arnaud started shooting a psychological thriller called Mom.
+He plays opposite Emily Hampshire, whom he met while working on Schitt's Creek.
+He was cast because Emily would only accept her role if Arnaud played her husband.
+Arnaud portrayed Dan Moody in The Moodys over two seasons until its cancellation in 2021.